qitianshi/tyros/Lesson X/README.md

 ## How you can use Python in real life
 Skills are only useful if they can be applied in your everyday life.
 We're firm believers in the principle that theory should be taught in tandem with application.

 You may have noticed that many of our example code and practice questions were designed with real-world scenarios in mind, like when wrote code to calculate income taxes and interests.
 We hope you can take our lead from these examples and write your own programmes to solve problems in your life.
+Additionally, if you check the solution code for each practice question, you'll also find ideas for how you can extend the question with added functionality, to make your programmes more useful.

 ## Where to go from here?
 To guide you in your quest, here's a list of search terms for Python concepts you can explore.
 These are all foundational ideas in computer science, and we've ranked them according to their level of complexity.